 Lifetime, Warranty, & Disposing of Artificial Grass

-Depending of course on the wear and tear, most artificial grasses can last between 8-15 years.
-The warranty that comes with your purchase depends on the manufacturer, in where some offer 8-year warranties.
+Depending of course on the wear and tear, most artificial grasses can last between 8 to 15 years.
+The warranty that comes with your purchase depends on the manufacturer, where some offer 8-year warranties.
 The standard industry warranty, however, is a 15-year warranty and this covers manufacturing issues.
 Once the grass needs to be replaced, you can simply dump it in a landfill.
-In the future we will see a more sustainable, recyclable material that is currently being developed in the industry.
+In the future, we will see a more sustainable, recyclable material that is currently being developed in the industry.
 We are always improving!

 Why You Can Trust Us

 You can trust us to install your artificial grass and to deliver the best results possible.
-Here in Los Angeles, California there are requirements upheld in order to keep consumers at ease knowing they are hiring professionals who have been trained properly to do their install.
-We hold the B-general contractor license, and a C-27 license, a landscaper’s license.
+Here in Los Angeles, California, there are requirements upheld in order to keep consumers at ease knowing they are hiring professionals who have been trained properly to do their installation.
+We hold the B-general contractor license, and a C-27 license, which is a landscaper’s license.
 We hold ourselves to the highest standards and take pride in our knowledge of proper artificial grass installation.